lingkerio/cp_courses/README.md

 ### 3. ParseTreeGenerator Module
 This module generates parse trees for context-free grammars (CFG).

+### 4. LL1Parser Module
+This is an LL1 parser that includes both recursive descent and table-driven methods.

+### 5. lexer Module
+This is a hand-written lexer implemented for the Rust language, and it provides the corresponding interface for the parser.

 ## Project Background
 This project was developed during my study of the Compiler Principle course at Wuhan University.
 It is a set of practical programs built upon the theoretical knowledge acquired in class, aiming to strengthen my grasp of key concepts in compiler theory.
 Each module functions independently and can be used to analyze different grammars or expressions.